Sequential change-point detection based on nearest neighbors: Introduction

 \section{Introduction}

 Sequential change-point models are widely used in many fields to detect events of interest as data are generated.
 One of its early applications is in quality control where a summary statistic reflecting a manufacture process is monitored over time.
 When the statistic begins to exhibit values that are unlikely to be achieved by random fluctuations, there is a high probability that something went wrong and an investigation is needed.
-Therefore, it is important to detect the change point, the time when the event of interest happens, as soon as possible if it occurs, while keeping the false discovery rate low; refer to monographs \cite{wald1973sequential}, \cite{siegmund1985sequential} and \cite{tartakovsky2014sequential} for more background information.
+Therefore, it is important to detect the change-point, the time when the event of interest happens, as soon as possible if it occurs, while keeping the false discovery rate low; refer to monographs \cite{wald1973sequential}, \cite{siegmund1985sequential} and \cite{tartakovsky2014sequential} for more background information.

 Sequential change-point detection has been extensively studied for univariate data, that is, for data where the observations are scalar at each time point.
-However, many recent applications involve the detection of change points over a sequence of multivariate, or even non-Euclidean, observations.
+However, many recent applications involve the detection of change-points over a sequence of multivariate, or even non-Euclidean, observations.
 Following are some motivating examples.

 \begin{description} \item[Multiple sensor framework:] In a sensor network, hundreds or thousands of sensors are deployed to detect events of interest.
 For example, hundreds of monitors are placed worldwide to detect solar flares, which are large energy releases by the Sun that can affect Earth's ionosphere and disrupt long-range radio communication \citep{kappenman2012perfect, qu2005automatic}.
 Often, the structure of the sensor network can be used to boost the power of the detection.
 Then, each observation can be viewed as a vector with some structures among its elements that reflect the spacial information of the sensors. \item[Social network evolution:] Technological advances provide us with rich resources of social network data, such as networks constructed by Facebook friendship relations, email communications, phone calls, or online chat records.
 The detection of abrupt events, such as shifts in network connectivity, dissociation of communities, or formation of new communities, can be formulated as a change-point problem.
 Here, the observation at each time point is a graphical encoding of the network. \item[Epidemic disease outbreak:] It is important to detect the emergence of new infectious diseases as early as possible to prevent their spreadings.
 In United States, the current practice is that the Center for Disease Control gathers data from hospitals and then integrates information together to tell if there is an outbreak.
 This process usually takes weeks to draw conclusions.
 Researchers have tried to incorporate other information, such as online searches on disease related topics and climate information, which had success in shortening the prediction lag time for flu outbreaks \citep{yang2015inference, yang2015accurate}.
 It can be foreseen that, in the future, information from multiple sources will be used to predict disease outbreaks.
 Then, each observation can be quite complicated and may include hospital admission rates, online search frequencies on related topics, personal posts on related symptoms, and whether information.